The Hawk Chronicles: Narrative notes

 Kate Hawk was originally played by Kirsten Strohmer, who left for professional reasons.
 In Episode 81, Kate is caught in a devastating explosion on a spaceship and requires major facial reconstructive surgery and a new larynx.
 The character has been voiced by Susan Morgan since Episode 101.

 History

 Development

 When Kirsten Strohmer told her co-worker at Cambridge's WCEM-AM (1240) that she was looking for more voice acting work, Steve Long created a project just for her.
 It became a space-adventure podcast called The Hawk Chronicles, to star Strohmer as Baltimore police detective Kate Hawk, who would go "traipsing through the galaxy, in pursuit of alien no-goodniks of all stripes."
 Strohmer described it as "a cross between Castle and Doctor Who."

 Casting

 For the other voice actors, Long called on acquaintances and friends he knew through the Doctor Who-themed photo booth he ran at sci-fi conventions.
-As the show progressed, people from around the U.S. as well as from Norway, Sweden, Great Britain, South Africa, and the Philippines joined the cast.
+As the show progressed, people from around the U.S. as well as from Norway, Sweden, Great Britain, South Africa, Australia and the Philippines joined the cast.